RTEMS/rtems-docs/user/bsps/arm/stm32h7.rst

                 $ cd plugins/com.st.stm32cube.ide.mcu.externaltools.stlink-gdb-server.linux64_2.0.200.202202231230/tools/bin

 Now, you will need to edit provided *config.txt* file inside the directory.
 Use your favorite editor.
-Open the file and scrolls down to its end.
+Open the file and scroll down to its end.
 You will see following comment:

 .. code-block:: none